-The percentage of our NIW from all single-premium policies was 6.6% in the first quarter of 2022 and 7.4% in full year 2021, and has ranged from 6.6% in 2022 to 19.0% in 2017.
+The percentage of our NIW from all single-premium policies was 5.1% in the first half of 2022 and 7.4% in full year 2021, and has ranged from 5.1% in 2022 to 19.0% in 2017.
 Depending on the actual life of a single premium policy and its premium rate relative to that of a monthly premium policy, a single premium policy may generate more or less premium than a monthly premium policy over its life.

-As discussed in our risk factor titled "Reinsurance may not always be available or affordable," we have in place various QSR transactions.
+As discussed in our risk factor titled "Reinsurance may not always be available or its cost may increase," we have in place various QSR transactions.
 Although the transactions reduce our premiums, they have a lesser impact on our overall results, as losses ceded under the transactions reduce our losses incurred and the ceding commissions we receive reduce our underwriting expenses.
-The effect of the QSR transactions on the various components of pre-tax income will vary from period to period, depending on the level of ceded losses incurred.
+The effect of the QSR transactions on the various components of pretax income will vary from period to period, depending on the level of ceded losses incurred.
 We also have in place various XOL reinsurance transactions, under which we cede premiums.
-Under the XOL reinsurance transactions, for the respective reinsurance coverage periods, we retain the first layer of aggregate losses, and special purpose insurers provide second layer coverage up to the outstanding reinsurance coverage amount.
+Under the XOL reinsurance transactions, for the respective reinsurance coverage periods, we retain the first layer of aggregate losses, and the reinsurers provide second layer coverage up to the outstanding reinsurance coverage amount.